ltw-webdev-4/ecommerce-ux/README.md

 The subject matter of the eCommerce website is completely your choice.
 I’d prefer that you come up with your own company and products to sell—goofy and wacky is obviously preferred.

-For the UX, create 1 InVision board with the following pieces of information:
+For the UX, create 1 InVision board (or Google Doc, or AI PDF [*No Word documents*]) with the following pieces of information:

 1. **Target audience:** Who will use your website?
 Be specific.
 Personas are encouraged.
 2. **Website goals:** What is your website trying to do?
 How is it trying to do that?